Silence of Amateur Films: Visual Techniques to Build the Narrative

 - Sat – Sun 12:00-18:00

-The event is realized within the project "Society With a Movie Camera: History of Visual Modes and Creative Practices in Ukraine" with the support of the Ukrainian Cultural Foundation.
+The event is realized within the project "Society with a Movie Camera: History of Visual Modes and Creation Practices in Ukraine" with the support of the Ukrainian Cultural Foundation.

 Cover Image: Love and friendship in the Stone Age, 60s, the Institute of Cybernetics' workers